A Brief History of Papworth Everard

-A large area to the west of Ermine Street, known as ‘Papworth West Central’, is being considered for redevelopment, including the old Printers’ factory, the site of the former village stores on Ermine Street; the old Tallyn work centre, the site of the former Robert Ellis House residential home, nurses’ homes and the Methodist Church on Church Lane; and some smaller areas on the west side of Ermine Street North, including the old shop site and disused Roman Catholic Church.
+A large area to the west of Ermine Street, known as ‘Papworth West Central’, has permission already granted for redevelopment, including the old Printers’ factory, the old Tallyn work centre and the site of the former Robert Ellis House residential home as well as the Old Estates Office.
+In addition the nurses’ homes and the Methodist Church on Church Lane; and the site of the former village stores on Ermine Street could be developed in the future and some smaller areas on the west side of Ermine Street North, including the old shop site and disused Roman Catholic Church.
 Any development here must be carried out in accordance with the requirements of a District Council planning policy that requires that new employment and community uses are provided in addition to residential development.

 In 2004, the Strategic Health Authority and Papworth Hospital began promoting a proposal to relocate Papworth Hospital to the Addenbrooke’s Hospital site in Cambridge.
-The move is now at an advanced planning stage and is likely to commence in 2015.
+The move is now at an advanced planning stage and is scheduled to happen in September 2018.
 This will have some impact on the village, particularly in terms of local employment opportunities and on local businesses in general.

 As for what will become of the hospital site, South Cambridgeshire District Council intends to prepare a ‘development brief’, which will outline its potential future uses.
 It is anticipated that much of the site will be redeveloped for alternative health care uses and light industry, with only the existing older hospital buildings refurbished for residential use.